A-Z of Important Facts & Information

 Homework

 At the beginning of each school year, at Class Parent forums, each teacher will outline the homework expectations for the students in that class.
+We are in the process of developing a school wide homework philosophy that will be shared across the school in 2024.

 Library